Principles of Roman Law 2019/20

 What is Roman Law.
 Its role in the legal studies.
 Reception of Roman law and its doctrine.
 Presentation of the course.
 Roman definitions of law, partitions of law and basic legal notions. ius civile, ius honorarium, ius gentium, ius naturale.

 Reading: R.W.
-Leage & A. M. Prichard, Roman Private Law, Part 1 (Outline of the History of Roman Law); E. Levy, Natural Law in Roman Thought; F. Schulz, Prinzipien des römischen Rechts: Isolierung.
+Leage & A. M. Prichard, Roman Private Law, Part 1 (Outline of the History of Roman Law); E. Levy, Natural Law in Roman Thought; F. Schulz, Prinzipien des römischen Rechts: Isolation.

 A) Archaic Law.
-The Law of Twelve Tables.
-B) Sources of Pre-classical Law: The Birth of the Jurisprudence.
-The Edict.
+The Law of Twelve Tables and procedure per legis actiones.
+B) Sources of (Pre-)classical Law: The Rise of the Jurisprudence: From the Pointiffs to the Imperial Chancery.

 Reading: R.W.
 Leage & A. M. Prichard, Roman Private Law, Part 1 (Outline of the History); K. Raaflaub, Between Myth and History: Rome’s Rise from Village to Empire (the Eighth Century to 264), ch.
 6 of A Companion to the Roman Republic.